folio-org/docs/content/en/docs/Settings/Settings_finance/Settings_finance.md

 ## Settings > Finance > Expense classes

 Expense classes allow you to track spending by defined categories within a fund.
 They enable tracking and reporting by the classes defined in this setting.
 For example, you may want to track spending based on order format (electronic vs print).
 When an order or invoice is created, both the fund and the expense class can be selected by the user.

-For more information on adding funds and fund information, see Creating a new fund.

 ### Creating a new expense class